Puyang Zhejiang, China Travel Guide

 Recommended: Hep A and B, Typhoid.

 Consider Rabies if widespread outdoor or rural stays.
-See a travel physician.
+Consult a travel doctor.

 Tap water is generally not safe for drinking.
-Use Bottled water for drinking, brushing teeth, and beverages.
+Use Bottled water for drinking, brushing teeth, and liquids.
 Select reputable restaurants and street food vendors.

 Look for high customer turnover for fresh ingredients.
 Food should be thoroughly cooked.

-Pujiang County features local hospitals like Pujiang County People's Hospital.
+Pujiang County has local hospitals like Pujiang County People's Hospital.
 For serious or specialized care, consider Jinhua or Hangzhou hospitals.
 Pharmacies are common, but staff may not speak English.

 Emergency Numbers: Police 110, Ambulance 120, Fire 119.